jigel/noisi_inv/README.md

 - jupyter
 - pytest
 - pyasdf
+- psutil

-Additionally, install [instaseis](http://instaseis.net/), if you plan to use it for Green's functions.
+Additionally, install [instaseis](http://instaseis.net/), if you plan to use it for Green's functions (`pip install instaseis`).
+Currently it requires Python <= 3.8.

 Install jupyter notebook if you intend to run the tutorial (see below).

 If you encounter problems with mpi4py, try removing it and reinstalling it using pip (`pip install mpi4py`).